maya-ami/maya-ami.github.io/_pages/about.md

 <h2>Russian G2P</h2>

-<div style="text-align: justify;">Here is a tool that can automatically translate Russian texts to International Phonetic Alphabet (IPA).
-NB: this tool is a side project that I work on in my spare time.
+<div style="text-align: justify;">Here is a tool that can automatically translate Russian texts to International Phonetic Alphabet (IPA). <b>NB:</b> this tool is a side project that I work on in my spare time.
 It's still under development and may lack some of the planned functionalities.</div>

-<iframe src="https://ru-transcribe.herokuapp.com/" height="800" width="120%" frameBorder="0"></iframe>
+<iframe src="https://ru-transcribe.herokuapp.com/" height="800" width="110%" frameBorder="0"></iframe>